How to Become a Process Server in 2026

 • Small claims court documents — serving parties in lower-stakes civil disputes

 Without proper service, a court generally cannot exercise jurisdiction over a defendant.
 This means that every lawsuit, every eviction, every restraining order, and every subpoena depends on a process server doing their job correctly.
-That's not a small thing — it's a foundational pillar of access to justice.

 Process serving isn't glamorous work — but for the right person, it's deeply satisfying.
 Before diving into the business side, it's worth asking honestly whether the role suits your temperament, lifestyle, and skills.